 More Than One Million Miles Sailed

-Since 1971,we have taken nearly 8,000 students safely to sea and home again while sailing over one million nautical miles.
+Since 1971, we have taken more than 10,000 students safely to sea and home again while sailing over one million nautical miles.

 The SSV Robert C. Seamans is the most sophisticated oceanographic research/sailing school vessel ever built in the United States.

 SEA vessels are inspected and certified by the U.S. Coast Guard as Sailing School Vessels (SSV) and meet or exceed the Coast Guard safety requirements for their class.

 Creating career paths: our expansive alumni body offers a network of internship, research, and employment opportunities, all made available in our online Alumni Directory

 75% of our alumni reported improved self-confidence and self-reliance as a result of SEA.